grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 Running a query of this kind will return all trace data within the timespan specified by the panel/dashboard.

 Optionally, you can apply further filtering or select a specific Operation ID to query.
-The result format can also be switched between a tabular format or the trace format which will return the data in a format that can be used with the Trace visualisation.
+The result format can also be switched between a tabular format or the trace format which will return the data in a format that can be used with the Trace visualization.

 > **Note:** Selecting the trace format will filter events with the `trace` type.